 - Refried beans: Fry 1/4 cup of diced onion and 1 tsp of garlic until soft.
 Mix with 1 can of refried beans and 1/2 cup of grated cheese.
 Serve with salsa and sour cream.

-- Kimchi: Finely dice 1 cup of fresh kimchi and mix it with 1/2 cup of mashed potatoes.
+- Kimchi: Finely dice 1 cup of fresh kimchi.
+Mix it with 1/2 cup of mashed potato for a spicy pierogi.

-- Chocolate: Fill each pierogi with 1 square of good-quality dark chocolate, then either add a sprinkling of chopped roasted hazelnuts or 1 tsp of cream cheese.
+- Chocolate: Fill each pierogi with 1 square of good-quality dark chocolate, then top with a sprinkling of chopped roasted hazelnuts and 1 tsp of cream cheese.

 - Pumpkin Pie: Mix a 14 oz can of pumpkin puree with 1 cup of soft cream cheese.
-Add in 2 tsp pumpkin pie spice: 1 tsp cinnamon, 1/2 tsp ginger, 1/4 tsp nutmeg and 1/4 tsp ground cloves.
-Serve with whipping cream.
+Add in 1 tsp cinnamon, 1/2 tsp ginger, 1/4 tsp nutmeg, and 1/4 tsp ground cloves.